 The Commission Acted Contrary To Law And In Excess Of Its Authority.

 The Commission acted pursuant to Section 80110 of the Water Code.
-By acting retroactively, however, the Commission exceeded the authority conferred by, and thus acted contrary to, the law.
+By acting retroactively, however, the Commission exceeded the authority conferred by, and thus acted contrary to, its enabling statute.

 Section 80110 Is Prospective.